brittloor20/brittloor20/README.md

 - 👋 Hi, I’m Brittany
-- 👀 I’m interested in AI and Machine Learning Coding
+- 👀 I’m interested in AI and XR Reality
 - 📫 How to reach me loorbrittany20@gmail.com
 - 😄 Pronouns: she/her